Local perspective

 The Old Harbour

 The working harbour area west of Harpa has transformed in recent years into one of the most interesting parts of the city.
 Whale watching tours depart from here, and the surrounding streets are full of excellent restaurants — many serving fresh fish straight off the boats.
 The Grandi area just beyond the harbour has some of the best street food and independent shops in Reykjavík.
+For food planning, see the Icelandic food guide.

 Beyond 101 — The Wider Capital Region